 How often you should change flies when fishing streamers is uniquely personal...and every angler has their own answer.
 Some people think color and profile make the difference.
 Many anglers advocate switching flies as often as every 5, 10, or 15 minutes until finding something that elicits a reaction from a fish.
 Others argue it’s how and where the fly is fished that makes the most difference and they are reluctant to change flies often.
 For example, on many freestone rivers like the Boulder River anglers change flies less often than on a tailwater like the Bighorn River.
 Many Montana fly fishing guides on the Madison will fish McCunes sculpins nearly all season, for good reason.
 Many anglers just follow a semi-informed hunch and fall somewhere in the middle.
 When all is said and done it is best to choose what you have confidence in, but on some days color and size matters more than action and retrieve.

 On bright days many anglers choose flashy, brightly colored flies.
 On darker, overcast days and early or late in the day when the light is low, darker colored patterns that produce a stronger silhouette can be more effective.
-This is generally considered a starting point but by no means a hard and fast room.
+This is generally considered a starting point but by no means a hard and fast rule.
 If you keep seeing fish chasing your fly but not eating it, adjust to a smaller fly.
 Then pick a larger fly that’s the same or similar to the fly that first gained some interest.

 Sometimes large streamers meant to provoke a reactionary, defensive strike work great.
 When they don’t work, a “match the hatch” approach can be helpful for picking a streamer.
 Patterns that imitate a common food source like sculpins or crayfish can be extremely effective when fish are on the hunt.
 Sculpins are a common baitfish available for trout.
 At certain times of the year trout will ravenously key in on this clumsy prey, which can make for phenomenal fishing.
 An olive or tan sculpin pattern is never a bad bet.
 At other times of the year trout will key in on crayfish, juvenile whitefish, dace, small trout, or leeches.